Oleksii-Kriuckov/note-app/README.md

 # note-app
-This application for notes, todo lists, remindings.
+This application for create and save notes, todo lists, remindings.